 ClinicalReader for RSS

-ClinicalReader is a new medical RSS aggregator which just launched at the end of June 2009.
-The service has a simple and easy to understand interface which is attractive and showcases the great benefits of using RSS to gather medical information.
+ClinicalReader WAS a medical RSS aggregator which launched at the end of June 2009.
+The service had a simple and easy to understand interface which was attractive and showcased the great benefits of using RSS to gather medical information.

 ClinicalReader.com.

-One of the best features of ClinicalReader is the specialty-specific pages which are extremely useful and I highly recommend them, for example, see the Allergy and Immunology section.
+One of the best features of ClinicalReader was the specialty-specific pages which were very useful.

 Suggestions how to make medical RSS aggregators better